 Tokyo isn't known for flea markets, but two that are worth a visit for artisan-style gifts are Togo Shrine in Harajuku, on the first and fourth Sundays of each month, and Nogi Shrine, on the second Sunday of each month.
 There are many small markets around the various temples and shrines.

-Essential purchases in Tokyo include traditional items like Duruma dolls and crafts such as ceramics and chop-sticks.
+Essential purchases in Tokyo include traditional items like Daruma dolls and crafts such as ceramics and chop-sticks.
 Kimonos are another good purchase although those made from pure silk, as true kimonos are, will be expensive.
-On a more modern note, the very latest gadgetry and electronics gear will also be perfectly emblematic of your visit to Tokyo.
+On a more modern note, the very latest gadgetry and electronics are on offer.
 A good place to browse for souvenirs is the Oriental Bazaar and Omotesando, both of which offer good value and plenty of interesting human scenery.

 One of the surprising aspects of shopping in Tokyo is that despite the vast buildings and slick modernity surrounding everyone, there are still traditional neighbourhoods and quiet districts to be found.
 Here you can find specialist stores selling unique and frequently handmade items such as micro-brewed sake or beautiful lacquerware.